 We expect that the themes of the semester will be, by its very nature, intertwined with a very wide swath of mathematical and scientific domains:

 Physics: interacting particle systems and their interpretations in terms of interface growth models and directed polymers provide key predictions within non-equilibrium statistical mechanics.
 Random matrices are a basic tool, arising in various areas including statistical mechanics, spin-glasses, and quantum dynamics.

 CHAIR > Prof. Tamara Grava

-Tamara Grava's research focuses on the Theory of integrable systems in Mathematical Physics and Applied Mathematics, and in particular on Highly oscillatory Hamiltonian Partial Differential Equations, emergence of singular solutions from smooth initial data, numerical treatment ; Theta-functions of Riemann surfaces and nonlinear waves ; and on Riemann-Hilbert problems, special functions and orthogonal polynomials.
-Tamara Grava is part-time Senior lecturer at the University of Bristol and part-time Associate professor at SISSA.
+Tamara Grava lectures at SISSA, Italy and at Bristol University in the UK.
+Her research interests focus on the theory of integrable systems in mathematical physics and applied mathematics, and in particular on highly oscillatory Hamiltonian Partial Differential Equations, emergence of singular solutions from smooth initial data, numerical treatment ; Theta functions of Riemann surfaces and non-linear waves ; and on Riemann-Hilbert problems, special functions and orthogonal polynomials.